ClickHouse/ClickHouse/docs/en/sql-reference/functions/splitting-merging-functions.md

 - `separator` — The separator which should contain exactly one character.
 [String](../../sql-reference/data-types/string.md).
 - `s` — The string to split.
 [String](../../sql-reference/data-types/string.md).
 - `max_substrings` — An optional `Int64` defaulting to 0.
-When `max_substrings` > 0, the returned substrings will be no more than `max_substrings`, otherwise the function will return as many substrings as possible.
+If `max_substrings` > 0, the returned array will contain at most `max_substrings` substrings, otherwise the function will return as many substrings as possible.

 **Returned value(s)**